populationgenomics/analysis-runner/simplestack/README.md

 # Setting up Azure for GCP

+> EVERYTHING IN THIS FILE / DIR IS UNTESTED!
+JUST A COLLECTION OF NOTES SO FAR!

 This directory is a PoC, to see how possible it is to set-up a tiny infrastructure on both GCP and Azure, as a model for how we intend to set it up.